 - CVE-2019-7483: Pre-authentication vulnerability.

-How to reduce exposures and vulnerabilities in your VPNs?
+How to reduce vulnerabilities in your VPNs?

 The Cybersecurity and Infrastructure Security Agency (CISA) has released several mitigation steps that teams can follow in order to improve their VPNs security: